mono/website/community/google-summer-of-code/projects.md

 The [MonoDevelop C/C++ addin](https://github.com/mhutch/cbinding) was substantially updated as part of last year's Summer of Code.
 However, there are still many things that could be done to improve it!

-- improving the code completion and adding a test suite
+* improving the code completion and adding a test suite
-- adding refactoring support
+* adding refactoring support
-- improving the GDB debugger addin or switching to LLDB
+* improving the GDB debugger addin or switching to LLDB
-- making the addin usable on Windows with msvc, clang and/or mingw32 gcc.
+* making the addin usable on Windows with msvc, clang and/or mingw32 gcc.

 Your proposal can include any of that you find interesting and feel can be realistically be completed in addition to the core tasks.

 **Deliverables:** a set of improvements to the C/C++ addin of your choosing, to be specified in your proposal

 **Mentors:** mhutch

 ## Compilers and Tools

-### Port ilasm to use IKVM.Reflection instead of PEAPI.
+### Port ilasm to use IKVM.Reflection instead of PEAPI

 **Complexity:** Medium